1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.form/markdown/form-commands-single-action-handler.md

 # Check handler has assigned to a single command

-Check handler has assigned to a single command
+Check handler has assigned to a single command.

 ## Noncompliant Code Example